A Comprehensive Guide to the Best Museums in Amsterdam

 Fabrique des Lumières – Digital Art

-Fabrique des Lumières is an immersive digital art center in a former gas factory.
-It features large-scale projections of famous artworks with music.
-It’s a unique, sensory art experience.
+Fabrique des Lumières is a one-of-a-kind digital art center set in a former gas factory.
+Its large-scale projections of famous artworks, combined with music, create an immersive and sensory experience.

 National Maritime Museum